Skip to content

 A statement of profit and loss offers an in-depth view of the monetary health of an enterprise over a specific time period.
 A P&L statement may also be referred to as an expense statement, income statement, earnings statement, statement of operations, or statement of financial results or income.

-P&L reports are different from balance sheets in that a balance sheet only tells you about a business' financial status at a particular point in time.
-A P&L statement provides more visibility into operating costs, revenue, and earnings over time minus your expenses for a set period.
+P&L reports are different from balance sheets in that a balance sheet only tells you about a business's financial status at a particular point in time.
+A P&L statement provides more visibility into operating costs, revenue and earnings over time minus your expenses for a set period.

 Financial jargon can be nuanced and confusing.
-Below we detail the key differences between these 3 crucial terms.
+Below we detail the key differences between these 3 crucial financial statements.

 P&L statement

-A P&L statement is an account of a company's income and expenditures (and ultimately its profit) over a period of time.
-P&L statements provide insight into a company's financial position and are typically produced to the public every month, quarter, or year.
-Investors might use this information in conjunction with a company's balance sheet and cashflow statement to analyse the organisation's profitability.
+A P&L statement is an account of a company's income and expenditures (and ultimately its profit) over a specified period.
+P&L statements provide insight into a company's financial position.
+Investors might use the P&L statement along with a company's balance sheet and cash flow statement to analyse the organisation's profitability.

 Balance sheet

-A balance sheet shows a company's assets (what they own) and liabilities (what they owe).
+A balance sheet shows a company's assets and liabilities.
 Assets could include cash, sales, accounts receivable, or longer-term assets, like property and equipment.
 Liabilities might include wages payable or long-term liabilities like bank loans.

 How do P&L statements work?